Pelicans recall Frank Jackson from Texas Legends | New Orleans Pelicans

 Pelicans recall Frank Jackson from Texas Legends

-NEW ORLEANS – The New Orleans Pelicans announced today that the team has recalled rookie guard Frank Jackson from the Texas Legends of the NBA G League.
-Jackson, who was assigned to Texas on Dec.
-4, appeared in three games for the Legends, averaging 29.0 points on .516 shooting from the floor, 4.3 rebounds and 2.7 assists.
+NEW ORLEANS – The New Orleans Pelicans announced today that the team recalled rookie guard Frank Jackson from the Texas Legends of the NBA G League.

+Jackson, 6-3, 205, who was on his second assignment with Texas, appeared in the Legends’ 137-110 win over Austin on Friday night, recording 20 points, three assists, one steal and one block in 26 minutes.
+Jackson now holds averages of 26.8 points on .513 shooting from the floor and .900 from the free throw line, 3.3 rebounds and 2.8 assists in four games in the G League with the Legends.